cs-canigo/build-your-own-radar/README.md

 1. Remove all general css styles that apply to the whole page: Avoids accidental overwritting of custom canigo site styles

-2. Use customs ID for html elements instead of general html elements such as body, i.e. give more control to the container papge in how to allocate the javascript elements (radar): Use d3.select('#myid') instead of d3.select('body') so that the widget could be placed wherever we please
+2. Use customs ID for html elements instead of general html elements such as body, i.e. gives more control to the container page in how to allocate the javascript elements (radar): Use d3.select('#myid') instead of d3.select('body') so that the widget could be placed wherever we please

 3. Remove general things such as document.title or set_document_title